 These financial statements ("Financial Statements") have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at September 30, 2016 the Company had no sources of operating cash flows.
+As at September 30, 2017 the Company had no sources of operating cash flows.
 The Company will therefore require additional funding which, if not raised, would result in the curtailment of activities and project delays.
-The Company had a working capital of \$226,999 as at September 30, 2016, after providing for \$617,690 due to related parties, and has incurred losses since inception, including expenditures of \$5,589,775 for exploration and evaluation of its mineral properties, resulting in an accumulated deficit of \$9,664,385 as at September 30, 2016.
+The Company had working capital of \$691,850 as at September 30, 2017, after providing for \$644,043 due to related parties, and has incurred losses since inception, including expenditures of \$6,528,543 for exploration and evaluation of its mineral properties, resulting in an accumulated deficit of \$11,456,844 as at September 30, 2017.
 The Company's ability to continue as a going concern is uncertain and is dependent upon its ability to continue to raise adequate financing.
-There can be no assurance that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern.
-These financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.
+There can be no assurance that the Company will be successful in this regard, and therefore, there is doubt regarding the Company's ability to continue as a going concern assumption were not appropriate.
 If the going concern assumption is not appropriate for these financial statements, then adjustments to the carrying values of the assets and liabilities, the expenses and the balance sheet classifications, which could be material, would be necessary.